AdBoc/BookBacklogManager/README.md

 0.4.3 - added working book edit option

+0.4.4 - added ability to edit book and created NewBookForm reusable component

 TO DO:
 Book stores pathFile
 When confirmed password is filled and password changes it does not notice